chec/commerce.js/docs/03_Checkout.md

 ## Capture order

-The `.capture()` method uses `POST v1/checkouts/{checkout_token_id}` to capture an order and payment by providing the checkout token and necessary data for the order to be completed.
+The `capture()` method uses `POST v1/checkouts/{checkout_token_id}` to capture an order and payment by providing the checkout token and necessary data for the order to be completed.
 The resolved promise returns an order object which can be used for receipt.\
 \
 Example request using Commerce.js: